agaitros/Location-in-Raid/README.md

 To create shortcut key

-1. Copy files in to common location, create shortcut for ShowMePath.py.
+1. Copy files in to common location, extract LocationInRaidFinder zip, create shortcut for LocationInRaidFinder.py.
 2. right click on shortcut and select properties
 3. in Shortcut tab of properties window, create a shortcut key combination